-Our professional editing and proofreading service will ensure that your manuscript is highly polished so your words sparkle.
+Our professional editing and proofreading service will ensure that your manuscript is highly polished so your written text gleams brightly.
 We offer to a range of book editing packages (either as a stand-alone service or incorporated in a comprehensive self-publishing quote) to help you to prepare your Word manuscript for publication.